 Galaxy S10 5G Price and Availability

 The Galaxy S10 5G starts at $1,299 at Verizon; you can buy it today and use it on Verizon’s 5G Ultra Wideband network.
-Right now, that network is only live in parts of Chicago and Minneapolis, and you’ll only be able to get a 5G signal outdoors.
+Right now, that network is live in parts of 18 cities, and you’ll only really be able to get a 5G signal outdoors.
 Verizon will light up its 5G services in more than 30 other cities before the end of 2019.

-AT&T is now selling the Galaxy S10 5G as of June 17, though you'll need to be a corporate customer on the carrier's Business Unlimited Preferred plan if you want to buy Samsung's phone.
+AT&T sells the Galaxy S10 5G , too, though you'll need to be a corporate customer on the carrier's Business Unlimited Preferred plan if you want to buy Samsung's phone.
 AT&T sells the 256GB version of the phone for $1,000 — cheaper than what Verizon's charging.